Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 MIDGES– small little buggers that are a huge nuisance for the Highland tourists.
 It’s a tiny insect with a painful and itchy bite.
 Their season is from June through October, with a peak in the summer months of July and August.
 If you are traveling the Highlands during the Midge season, we recommend gearing up with a repellent such as Smidge.

-We recommend traveling in Spring or Autumn due to fewer crowds, no Midges and lower prices.
+We recommend traveling in Spring or Autumn due to fewer crowds, no Midges, and lower prices.

 Car rental in Scotland

-In our trip, we chose Celtic Legend and they work with Arnold Clark for the rental itself and we were super pleased.
+On our trip, we chose Celtic Legend and they work with Arnold Clark for the rental itself and we were super pleased.
 We booked a Group 10 car and got a brand-new BMW 320i Sport.
 The price was affordable for this luxury car and it was similar to the smallest and simplest car in other companies.

 Hotel in Edinburgh